tinybirdco/fraud-detection-demo/README.md

 Follow the guided process, and your Tinybird workspace is now ready to start receiving events.

-1. Setup this repository locally
+2. Setup this repository locally

 ```bash
 git clone https://github.com/tinybirdco/fraud-detection-demo.git
 cd fraud-detection-demo
 ```

-1. Install dependencies
+3. Install dependencies

 ```bash
 npm install
 ```

-1. Install and configure the Tinybird CLI
+4. Install and configure the Tinybird CLI

 To start working with data projects as if they were software projects, First, install the Tinybird CLI in a virtual environment.
 You'll need python3 installed.

-Check the [CLI documentation](https://docs.tinybird.co/cli.html) for other installation options and troubleshooting.
+Check the [Tinybird CLI documentation](https://docs.tinybird.co/cli.html) for other installation options and troubleshooting tips.

 ```bash
 python3 -mvenv .e